nixer89/rippled/Builds/VisualStudio2017/README.md

 * Anything with "Win32" in the name
 * Anything with "light" in the name
 * Anything with "EXPERIMENTAL" in the name
-* Anything in the 3.0 line - rippled won't currently build with this version.
+* Anything in the 3.0 line - xrpld won't currently build with this version.

 Run the installer, and choose an appropriate location for your OpenSSL installation.
 In this guide we use `C:\lib\OpenSSL-Win64` as the destination